ABA Formal Opinion 512: A Compliance Guide

 Opinion 512, syllabus (p.
 1).

-The practical consequence: if a firm cannot document that its AI practices address each of the six rules below, a malpractice carrier, a disciplinary investigator, or a sanctioning court has a ready-made framework for identifying gaps.
-The sections that follow translate each rule into the obligation and the documentation that firms should keep.
+Practical consequences are concrete.
+If a firm cannot document that its AI practices address each of the six rules below, a malpractice carrier, a disciplinary investigator, or a sanctioning court has a ready-made framework for identifying gaps.
+Each section below translates a rule into the obligation and the documentation firms should keep.

 Rule 1.1: Competence

-Model Rule 1.1 requires competent representation, and Comment [8] extends that duty to "the benefits and risks associated with relevant technology."
+Model Rule 1.1 requires competent representation.
+Comment [8] extends that duty to the benefits and risks of relevant technology.
 Opinion 512 applies this to GAI by stating the standard plainly:

 "To competently use a GAI tool in a client representation, lawyers need not become GAI experts.
 Rather, lawyers must have a reasonable understanding of the capabilities and limitations of the specific GAI technology that the lawyer might use."